Internal Security Act (Singapore): Other powers

-Chapter VI of Part II of the ISA confers additional powers on the Minister for Home Affairs to prevent subversion.
-If a written law confers power on a person, body or authority to appoint people to positions, the Minister can order that they be provided with a list of the people from which the appointment will be made, and other information.
-The Minister can then direct that people whose appointment would be prejudicial to the interests of Singapore shall not be appointed or recruited.
+Chapter VI of Part II of the ISA confers additional powers on the Home Affairs Minister to prevent subversion.
+If a written law confers power on a person, body, or authority to appoint people to positions, the Minister can order the list of applicants from which the appointment will be made, and other information.
+The Minister can then direct that people whose appointment would go against the interests of Singapore to not be instated.
 Furthermore, no person is permitted to disclose any communication received from the Minister except in the course of official duty.

-The Minister, if satisfied that a school or educational institution is being used for a purpose detrimental to the interests of Singapore or the public, for instruction that is detrimental to the interests of the public or pupils, or as a meeting-place of an unlawful society, can order that it be closed for a period not exceeding six months at a time.
-The board of managers or governors of an affected school or educational institution can lodge an objection against an order with the President, whose decision on the matter is final and may not be questioned in any court.
+The Minister may order the closure of a school or educational institution for up to six months if it is being used in a way that is considered harmful to Singapore's interests or the public, for instruction deemed harmful to pupils or the public, or as a meeting place for an unlawful society.
+The school's board may object to the order to the President, whose decision is final and may not be questioned in any court.
 The Minister's power does not extend to places where the teaching "is of a purely religious character, or for a purely religious purpose".

 The Faculty of Law of the National University of Singapore.
 Under the ISA, people can be required to obtain certificates of suitability for admission to institutions of higher learning.